Heze Shandong, China Travel Guide

 Heze has options for relaxation and wellness, typically exists within its larger hotels or local establishments.

-Heze is not a place for yoga or meditation retreats.
+Heze is not a destination for wellness retreats.
 Seek these in other regions.

 Beach clubs are not applicable.
-Some hotels may contain indoor swimming pools for recreation.
+Some hotels may contain indoor swimming facilities for recreation.

 Urban parks like Heze People's Park supply green space for leisurely walks and fresh air.

-Pick reliable massage parlors for a safe and therapeutic experience.
+Choose reputable massage parlors to be safe and therapeutic experience.

 Few options, mainly catering to a domestic audience.